Nikos Kaltsas: Asteras Tripolis

-On 25 June 2016, Panathinaikos accepted Asteras Tripolis €150,000 bid for the player and the Greek winger signed a three-year contract with the club for an undisclosed fee.
+On 25 June 2016, Panathinaikos accepted Asteras Tripolis' €150,000 bid for the player and he signed a three-year contract with the club.
 The 26-year-old former player of Veria scored five goals in 27 appearances with the Greens during 2015–16 season, but was not in Italian manager Andrea Stramaccioni's current plans.

-On 24 November 2018, in new coach Georgios Paraschos’ debut, Kaltsas scored a goal in the last minute of the game sealing a vital 2–0 home win game in his club's effort to avoid relegation.
+On 24 November 2018, in new coach Georgios Paraschos' debut, Kaltsas scored a goal in the last minute of the game sealing a vital 2–0 home win game in his club's effort to avoid relegation.